 This cake is certainly a must try, especially if you like a moist cake or even black cake.
+It is a flavourful cake.
 The recipe is very much close to a black cake recipe, but without the browning.
 It has a lot of fruits and even some liquor.

 My wife’s cousin contributed this sorrel cake recipe to us last year, unfortunately at the end of the Christmas season.
 I had already had my fill of Christmas cake, and sorrel was hard to find.
 So this recipe was placed on the shelf with a note, “To be tried next Christmas”.

 Now, was the right time.
 I was excited, and my wife was eager to try this recipe.
 The end result… a beautiful sorrel cake, moist and delicious!
 Take it from me, it was so delicious that a little more again and I wouldn’t have much black cake for Christmas…..Maybe a little piece 😀

 So here again, coming from De Simply Trini Cooking Recipe Factory (LOL!!)
 I present to you Sorrel Cake.

 1 teaspoon almond essence